DougBeney/jekyll-pug/README.md

 **Way #1**

+In your terminal, type `gem install jekyll-pug`.

-Edit your `_config.yml` and add the following.
+Then, edit your `_config.yml` and add the following.

 ```yml
 plugins:
     - jekyll-pug
 ```

-Then, in your terminal, type `gem install jekyll-pug`.

 You're done!